NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 Introduction
 ############

 Accelerating deep learning performance is critical for further development of Artificial Intelligence (AI).
 Deep learning models & corresponding data set sizes are increasing rapidly, and deployment of scalable AI solution is challenging.
 Currently, there are two general approaches to advancing deep learning performance.
 First approach is to design hardware solutions dedicated to deep learning computation.
 Exisiting large silicon companies including Intel and deep learning hardware startups are actively developing ASICs (Application Specific Integrated Circuit) for speeding up deep learning performance for training & inference.
 Second approach is to deliever performance via software optimization, and nGraph Compiler stack is our solution to the second apporach.
 We created nGraph compiler stack not only to provide software acceleration for the upcoming deep learning ASICs but also to unlock massive performance boost for exisiting hardware targets such as CPUs and GPUs.
+Additionally, it aims to address the scalability issue with kernel libraries which is a popular solution to accelerate deep learning performance at the moment.

 Motivations
 ===========